 If a seller fails to disclose any outstanding repairs and issues inherent in the home, they will likely come to light during the buyer’s inspection and can create a very costly situation for the seller.
 These losses can be avoided by being transparent about what repairs are needed ahead of time.
 Sellers can also opt to conduct a pre-listing inspection, which can be especially helpful in competitive markets.
 Disclosure rules vary by state.

 6. Neglecting to Stage Your Home

 Home staging is a critical element for getting the most value for a home and selling it quickly.
 By neglecting to stage, sellers are opening the door for lowered offers and reduced sale prices.
 The staging process is also the perfect time for sellers to inspect their home for any minor or cosmetic repairs that can be addressed quickly.

 Naturally, the highest offer received on a home may seem like the most enticing.
 But just because an offer may be higher than another doesn’t mean it’s the best one.
 It’s critical for sellers to communicate with their agent about the full terms of the offer to understand its contingencies, how it affects their bottom line, and how those components align with their needs and preferences.

-If you’d like more information on selling your home and how to avoid costly mistakes, an experienced Windermere agent is ready to help.
-Click here to connect with an agent today.
+For more information on selling your home and how to avoid costly mistakes, an experienced Windermere agent is ready to help.
+Click below to get started.